 - Identification of corresponding UEs.

+- Information of traffic characteristics.

+NOTE: For encrypted traffic flows (e.g. TLS, QUIC), the NWDAF may derive analytics based on observable metadata such as packet size distribution, inter-arrival time, and packet rate, which can be collected from UPF counters or OAM performance data, without inspecting any payload content.

-- Information of traffic characteristics.- The SMF as consumer of NWDAF analytics may for instance take the following actions upon the detection of the abnormal traffic:
+- The SMF as consumer of NWDAF analytics may for instance take the following actions upon the detection of the abnormal traffic:

 - UPF reselection to distribute the load across UPF instances (as defined in clause 6.3.3 of TS 23.501 [2]).